Richard-AC/rdbg/README.md

 # Overview

-`rdbg` is built arround two components:
+`rdbg` is built around two components:

 - The `Debugger` struct which allows spawning a processe, running it, placing breakpoints, single stepping etc.